 Breaking Through: The Women of Henrico Police (Running Time: 23 minutes) — Police work was once considered a man’s domain, but since 1965 Henrico has led the way in hiring women as police officers.
 Henrico’s first female police officer broke through the barrier more than a decade before Virginia’s State Police included women in their ranks.
 Join HCTV as we talk with some of Henrico’s women on the force — past and present — and hear their stories.

-Bridges of Henrico County, The (Running time: 28 minutes) — The James River has been a center for commerce and travel since the 17th century.
+Bridges of Henrico County, The [Retired from Broadcast] (Running time: 28 minutes) — The James River has been a center for commerce and travel since the 17th century.
 From the Huguenot and Willey, to the Varina-Enon and Pocahontas, HCTV brings you spectacular footage on the bridges connecting North and South.